 Dear Delegates,

-I currently attend 11th grade at the John F. Kennedy School in Berlin.
+On a more personal note, I currently attend 11th grade at the John F. Kennedy School in Berlin.
 Joining MUN has offered me new perspectives on international issues.
-I thoroughly believe that debating is one of the most important life skills, so being able to foster this skill in others as a co-chair of this committee brings me great joy.
-MUN has been one of the activities that has challenged me to deepen my critical thinking skills.
+I thoroughly believe that debating as well as listening are some of the most important life skills, so being able to foster these skills in others brings me great joy.
 I hope this conference will be another opportunity for growth for us all.
+Other than taking part in MUN, I co-lead the school’s literary arts magazine and participate in volunteering groups.
+I enjoy reading, writing, making art, and being in nature.

-I look forward to meeting you all in November!
+I look forward to meeting you all in February!

 Sincerely,